Povstalec/StargateJourney/stargate-technology/dhd.md

 # Dial Home Device (DHD)
 {: .no_toc }

-The Dial Home Device was constructed by the Ancients and can be found alongside stargates.
+The Dial Home Device was constructed by the Ancients and can be found alongside Stargates.
-It allows controlling stargates, encoding symbols, dialing an address, and supplying the gate with power.
+It allows controlling Stargates, encoding symbols, dialing an address, and supplying the Stargate with power.

 ## Inventory
 Each DHD has a dialing user interface with symbol buttons, which can be opened by **right-clicking the DHD from the top**.